6G-RF/Dataset-Storage-Standard/README.md

-# Dataset Storage Standard
+# Dataset Storage Standard (DSS)

 ## Summary
-This repository contains the description of a data storage interface in order to store and retrieve data in a standardized manner.
+This repository contains the description of a data storage standard in order to store and retrieve data in a standardized manner.
-It is intantionated primairily in the context of data storage of RF channel sounding, RF simulations, acoustic experiments, in order to conviently store, exchange and access the experiment data.
+It is intantionated primairily in the context of data storage of RF channel sounding, RF simulations, acoustic experiments, in order to conviently store, exchange and access data.

+The standard exists of human-readable files (YAML) describing the testbed and experiments, and a common data storage format.

 ### What is it